JoJay1214/Portfolio/README.md

 # Joshua Jacobs' Portfolio

-#### This is my compilation of work that I would like to show off.
+#### This is a compilation of my work that I would like to show off.
 Each is a Python program I put a lot of hard work into that is meant to demonstrate my skills as a Programmer.
+Although I put a lot of effort into the logic and organization of all the projects, I would like to note that I consider the TODO List App and the Image Watermarking App to be my finest work.

 ## Project List